V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndiatu : step of walking

-– ndiatulu : gait, walk, way of walking
+– ndiatulu : gait, pace, way of walking

-– ndiedi / ndiedie : stripe, streak, line / edge around something, ribbon to border
+– ndiedi / ndiedie : stripe, streak, stroke, line / edge around something, ribbon to border

 – ndiena : there demonstrative, that one